14 Best French Flashcard Websites and Apps in 2026

 Platforms: Android | iOS | Web

 Pricing: Most features are free.
-But you can also buy premium for all languages and cards, get support, and remove ads.
-The fee ranges from $5.99 monthly to $19.99 yearly.
+But you can also buy a premium for all languages and cards, get support, and remove ads.
+The fee ranges from $5.99 per month to $19.99 per year.

 7. Lingvist — Easy and User-Friendly French Flashcard